The Plastic Bags You’ll Always Need

 We are all being told and trying our best to lessen the waste that comes from using plastic bags.
 Charging for supermarket bags may be a way of conserving the use of plastic but there is one type of bag that will always need to be brand new; that is your trusty plastic garbage bags.
-Whether it’s for your kitchen garbage can or for your outside container, there is no way that I know of to reuse these bags.
+Whether it’s for your kitchen garbage can or for your outside container, there is no way that I know of to reuse these plastic garbage bags.
 Whether it’s the black ones or the white, whichever fits your trash can, they must be brand new.

 On the other hand, supermarket bags can be reused to a certain extent when they are carrying dry, clean groceries such as cans, pasta boxes, chips and even soda.
 There is no problem with this type of conservation.
 However, do not reuse those bags that you bring home your chicken, meat or even milk in unless you are ready to wash them out well.
 I have not gotten to that high level of green yet.